phresher/OpenFOAM_Tutorials_Plus/basicProgrammingTutorials/README.md

 These tutorials show beginners how to programme within the framework of OpenFOAM.

 The original edition is created by Artur K Lidtke.
-The current branch was forked from [BasicOpenFOAMProgrammingTutorials](https://github.com/UnnamedMoose/BasicOpenFOAMProgrammingTutorials) and integrated with [OpenFOAM_Tutorials_Plus](https://github.com/phresher/OpenFOAM_Tutorials_Plus).
+The current branch was forked from [BasicOpenFOAMProgrammingTutorials](https://github.com/UnnamedMoose/BasicOpenFOAMProgrammingTutorials) and integrated with [OpenFOAM Tutorials Plus](https://github.com/phresher/OpenFOAM_Tutorials_Plus).

-The tutorials have been most recently tested on the official OpenFOAM 4.1 version.
+The tutorials have been most recently tested on the official OpenFOAM 5.0 version.

 ### Tutorial 0 - helloWorld